AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 The total code coverage of code is about 85%, which includes all our source code.
 We do not have 00% coverage of our code and you can reason that the number in itself does not tell a whole lot about the code.
 The coverage depends on the tests.
 What we also found was that the process of writing the unittests was more giving than the fact that they were running.
+The coverage only spits out the number of lines that are run and while it is good to know that lines run without errors, there are many things about the structures of the data and the model that the coverage does not tell you anything about.

 ### Question 9